-Geometric Algebra enhanced Precompiler for C++, OpenCL and Mathematica's OpenCLLink
+Geometric Algebra enhanced Precompiler for Mathematica's OpenCLLink

-Patrick Charrier, Mariusz Klimek, Christian Steinmetz and Dietmar Hildenbrand
+Patrick Charrier, Mariusz Klimek and Dietmar Hildenbrand

-Abstract The focus of this work is a simplified integration of algorithms expressed in Geometric Algebra (GA) into modern high level computer languages, namely C++, OpenCL and CUDA.
+Abstract !!TODO The focus of this work is a simplified integration of algorithms expressed in Geometric Algebra (GA) into modern high level computer languages, namely C++, OpenCL and CUDA.
 A high runtime performance in terms of GA is achieved using symbolic simplification and code generation by a precompiler that is directly integrated into CMake-based build toolchains.
-Finally, we demonstrate how to interface our technology with Mathematica's OpenCLLink.